 We aim to make boarders feel at home in their boarding houses on campus.

 Kivuli accommodates boys in M1 to M5 (approximately aged 11 to 16).
-This house was recently extended and refurbished.
 Most of the rooms are large double rooms each with their own en suite shower and toilet.
 A few smaller rooms are single rooms which share a common bathroom.
 Kivuli can accommodate 28 boys.

 Kilele and Kipepeo Houses